 For official course requirements, see the information the graduate director gave you.
 See list of courses on the Department website or official course catalog.

 There are six required ("core") classes:

-- ASTR 6100 Astronomical Techniques and Instrumentation (Misty)
+- ASTR 6100 Astronomical Techniques and Instrumentation (Misty, 3 credits)

-- ASTR 8000 Stellar Atmospheres and Spectroscopy (Doug)
+- ASTR 8000 Stellar Atmospheres and Spectroscopy (Doug, 4 credits)

-- ASTR 8100 Stellar Structure and Evolution (Russel)
+- ASTR 8100 Stellar Structure and Evolution (Russel, 4 credits)

 Talk to your advisor to see what classes you should take.

-We recommend that you don’t take more than 3 courses per semester.
+We recommend that you don’t take more than 3 (big) courses per semester.

 If you have completed graduate-level physics or astronomy courses before coming to GSU, talk to the graduate director about waiving some requirements!